mkoohafkan/mkoohafkan.github.io/_posts/2016-10-12-building-arcgis-models-the-r-way.md

 [arcpyr](https://github.com/mkoohafkan/arcpyr), which provides a pretty straightforward interface to ArcPy.
-It's not a complete solution; it provides access to ArcPy functions, but it can't do a lot of the object-based stuff.
+It's not a complete solution; it provides access to ArcPy functions, but it can't do a lot of the object-oriented stuff.
 I create a few functions to provide RasterCalculator function. but for examples like the one above, using ArcPy reads like any other R code: